Jeanmal Prosper

-Jeanmal Prosper (born 25 May 1993) is a Domincan footballer who plays as a right-back for Bracknell Town.
+Jeanmal Prosper (born 25 May 1993) is a Dominican footballer who plays as a right-back.
 Based in England, he plays for the Dominica national team.

 Club career

 Prosper is a journeyman footballer who spent his entire career below the National League with various semi-pro and professional sides in England.
 He began his senior career with Aylesbury in 2010.
 He followed that up with stints at Arlesey Town, Chesham United, Hale Leys United, Thame Rangers, and Winslow United before returning to Chesham United in January 2018.
 He had a stint with Hemel Hempstead Town in the National League in 2022.
 His last appearance was with Risborough Rangers in January 2022.

 Following a season with Chesham United, he joined National League South club Slough Town in May 2023.

 International career

 Prosper was born in Roseau, Dominica.
 He debuted with the senior Dominica national team in a 0–0 2022–23 CONCACAF Nations League tie with Anguilla on 1 June 2022.